 In 2020, the Compensation Committee undertook, in consultation with Compensia, a review of its executive post-employment agreements.
 The objective of this review was to independently benchmark, assess best practices and develop standard agreements to be implemented as the Compensation Committee deemed appropriate among the Company's executive officers.
 The Committee approved a form of executive severance agreement (the "Severance Agreement") and form of change in control agreement (the "Change in Control Agreement") for certain of the Company's executive officers ("Executive") as described below (the "Executive Agreements").
-The Company first entered into the Severance Agreements and Change in Control Agreements on September 8, 2020.
-The Severance Agreement and Change in Control Agreement, when executed by the individual Executive, superseded any prior severance agreements and change in control agreements with the Executive.
+The Company first entered into the Severance Agreements and Change in Control Agreement, when executed by the individual Executive, superseded any prior severance agreements and change in control agreements with the Executive.
 Mr. Rondé is not a party to these Executive Agreements.